Marina Information

 Tidal Data Times & Range

-Burnhan on Crouch Dover +0115 MHWS 5.2m, MHWN 4.2m, MLWN 1.0m, MLWS 0.2m
+Burnham on Crouch Dover +0115 MHWS 5.2m, MHWN 4.2m, MLWN 1.0m, MLWS 0.2m (links)

 This site is designed for slower, roaming broadband connections, like you would get at sea, so it needs JavaScript enabled to expand the text.
-Click here to show the fast loading version

 General Description

 The River Crouch in the approaches and the first few miles inland is flat and featureless and not particularly attractive.
-Nevertheless Burnham on Crouch has been popular as a centre for racing sailboats for a long while.

 The wide open expanses of water with nothing to block the wind, combined with the River Roach diverging off at right angles can offer a variety of courses for those interested in racing keelboats and dinghies.
 For cruising types perhaps the area is less attractive, the scenery fairly bleak and the only town of consequence Burnham on Crouch is small by any standards.